cisco/mindmeld/docs/source/blueprints/food_ordering.rst

     'length': {}
    }

-You can experiment with different learning algorithms (model types), features, hyperparameters and cross-validation settings by passing the appropriate parameters to the classifier's :keyword:`fit()` method.
+You can experiment with different learning algorithms (model types), features, hyperparameters and cross-validation settings by passing the appropriate parameters to the classifier's :meth:`fit()` method.
 Here are a couple of examples.

 Change the feature extraction settings to use bag of bigrams in addition to the default bag of words: